Get help now Make a donation

 • Include the purpose of depriving you of liberty

-• State why the supervisory body considers that you meet the legal conditions for using a deprivation of liberty
+• Say why the supervisory body thinks you meet the legal conditions for using a deprivation of liberty

-• Contain any conditions attached to the authorisation, such as steps to maintain contact with your family or meet your cultural needs
+• Contain any conditions attached to the authorisation.
+Like steps to maintain contact with your family or meet your cultural needs

 Your care home or hospital must do what it can to make sure that you and your relevant person’s representative understand: